15 Best Activities In Ubud For Kids: Guide To Ubud With Kids

 Titi Batu hosts various events throughout the week, including Sunday Funday, which is geared specifically towards families.
 It’s like going to an Ubud kids club!

 Travelers can take advantage of Titi Batu’s Bali family day and weekly passes to get access to all they have to offer.
 Daily passes start at Rp.
 150,000 (roughly $10 USD) for adults and Rp.
 100,000 (roughly $7 USD) for kids.

 Go beyond Bali!
-Read my Indonesia posts to learn all about this beautiful country.
+Read my Indonesia articles to learn more.

 Getting the ultimate Bali experience from these Ubud activities

 Frequenting only the tourists spots in Ubud doesn't give you a full picture of the island of Bali.
 To really get a Bali experience while you’re in Ubud with kids, it takes a bit more effort to step outside of the tourist path.
 But it’s doable, especially for families.